 Day 8: Santiago de Compostela

-Bed and Breakfast Free day to visit all the monuments that besides the Cathedral ornament this impressive city.
+Bed and Breakfast Day off to visit all those monuments that, besides the Cathedral, have made this town so special.

 After breakfast our services will be finished.